When our clients win - we win

 Yes.
 The employment laws of California protect all workers without regard to their immigration status.
 If you are a foreign national working in California, an employment lawyer can help you collect your unpaid wages.

-Knowing other people's settlement may not help you.
+Knowing other people's settlements may not help you.
 Each case is different, and your claim could be very different from other people's claims.
 If you want to know what settlement realistically to expect in your case, you need to speak with an employment lawyer.
+We invite you to call us.